leonstel/leonstel.github.io/blogs/gmap4.md

 Markers will be toggled visually by its MutantType with `show()` and `hide()`.
 When no type has been given than it will show/hide all the markers.
 Through the separation of making markers visible or not is handy so now you can load all markers in memory and on the map.
-Later on you can show or hide the ones you want.
+Later on you can show or hide the ones you want of a particular `MutantType`.
 Because it won't have to rerender the markers all the time it will feel more performing.

 ```
 // src/app/map/GoogleMapInstance.ts